odedlevy02/razor-security/servers/razorSecurity/README.md

     1. getUserDataForDisplay(dbUser:any):any - the input is a user from the db.
 The return value is an object containing user information you want to send to the client (e.g. for displaying 'hello Jhon')
     2. getUserDataForToken(dbUser:any):any - same input as previous method.
 The result is an object that is going to be encryted inside the auth token.
 The data can later on be deserialized in each user request.
 - googleAuthRoute (or any other provider) - Add a class and extend BaseGoogleAuthRoute.
-The constructer requires 2 params:
+    1. Add a constructor and inside initialize the super class with 2 parameters
         1. An object of type 'GoogleKeys' containg all the keys required for Google passport provider.
         2. An instance of UserManager defined in previous section.
 Note the in the UserManager constructer you are required to supply the key defined in your database for a unique user (e.g. email or phone number etc)
+        ````js
+         constructor(){
+                super(googleKeys,new UserManager("email"))
+            }
+        ````

-    3. then export you classes router : export const googleAuthRouter= new GoogleAuthRoute().router;
+    2. then export you classes router :
+    ````js
+    export const googleAuthRouter= new GoogleAuthRoute().router;
+    ````
-- localAuthRoute - Add a class extending the BaseLocalAuthRoute The constructer requires 2 params:
+- localAuthRoute - Add a class extending the BaseLocalAuthRoute
+    1. Add a constructor and inside initialize the super class with 2 parameters
         1. An object of type 'LocalKeys' containg the keys required for Local passport provider.
         2. An instance of UserManager defined in previous section.
 Note the in the UserManager constructer you are required to supply the key defined in your database for a unique user (e.g. email or phone number etc)
+        ````js
+         constructor(){
+                super(localKeys,new UserManager("email"))
+            }
+        ````
-    3. then export you classes router : export const localAuthRouter= new LocalAuthRoute().router;
+    2. then export you classes router :
+    ````js
+    export const localAuthRouter= new LocalAuthRoute().router;
+    ````
 - userManagerRoute - Add a class extending BaseUserManagerRouter.
-The constructer expects and instance the UserManager class
+The constructer expects and instance the UserManager class then export your class router:
+3. then export you classes router :
+    ````js
+    export const userManagerRouter= new UserManagerRoute().router;
+    ````

 Configure existing classes: